Phosphoribokinase

-Thus, the two substrates of this enzyme are ATP and D-ribose 5-phosphate, whereas its two products are ADP and D-ribose 1,5-bisphosphate.
+The enzyme characterised from rabbit converts the pentose sugar, D-ribose 5-phosphate (shown in its open-chain aldehydo form), to α-D-ribose 1,5-bisphosphate by transferring a second phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:D-ribose-5-phosphate 1-phosphotransferase.
 This enzyme is also called phosphoribokinase (phosphorylating).